 I began a postdoc with the Climate Futures Initiative and Michael Oppenheimer at Princeton University on February 1, 2016.
 I’m working on a multi-year ethnography of the production of scientific assessments (i.e., reports written by scientists for policymakers about climate change).
 The Principle Investigator is Jessica O’Reilly.
-I’m also helping put together the 2016-2017 CFI seminar.
+I also helped to organize the 2016-2017 CFI seminar.

-I defended my dissertation in Sociology at Queen’s University, Canada, on November 4, 2015, six years after starting it.
+I defended my dissertation in Sociology at Queen’s University, Canada, in November 2015.
 My dissertation is called The Social Reorganization of Polar Science: Responding to Cryospheric Change in the International Polar Year 2007-2008 and Beyond.
 Martin Hand was my supervisor and Sergio Sismondo and Mick Smith were committee members.
 Brian Wynne was the external examiner.
 I used in-depth qualitative interviews, participant-observation, and document analysis to research how scientists and policymakers are responding to Arctic change.
 I framed the dissertation as an inquiry into the call to go “From Knowledge to Action,” which is the theme that concluded, in 2012, the International Polar Year (IPY) 2007-2008.

 The research project I’m currently working on is described on this page, Ethnography and the annual sea ice minimum.